-All of the above sites offer a free test and some brief results, with an option to purchase a more detailed profile ($10-$30 USD).
+All of the above sites offer a free test and some brief results, with an option to purchase a more detailed profile.

 Most current offerings are primarily entertainment.
-They’re cute, fun, and fast, but only loosely connected to what research psychologists have learned about personality in the last few decades.
+They’re cute, fun, and fast, but not really based on any real research.